Takuya Onishi

 Takuya Onishi (大西 卓哉, Ōnishi Takuya) is a Japanese astronaut selected for the Japan Aerospace Exploration Agency (JAXA) in 2009.
 He spent four months on board the International Space Station in 2016.
+In March 2025, he arrived at the ISS as part of Expedition 72/73.

 Early life

 Onishi was born in Nerima, Tokyo, Japan on 22 December 1975.
 He graduated from Seiko Gakuin High School in Yokohama in 1994 and received a Bachelor of Engineering degree in Aeronautical and Space Engineering from the University of Tokyo in 1998.
 He joined All Nippon Airways (ANA) in 1998 and was assigned to the Passenger Service Department, Haneda airport, Tokyo, where he was a check-in agent and assisted disabled people in boarding.

 Career in aviation

 Onishi completed two years of basic flight training in Bakersfield, California and one year of advanced flight training in Tokyo.
-He was promoted to co-pilot of Boeing 767 airplanes in October 2003, flying both domestic and international routes.
+He was hired by All Nippon Airways as a first officer on Boeing 767 airplanes in October 2003, flying both domestic and international routes.

 JAXA career

 In February 2009, Onishi was selected by the Japanese Aerospace Exploration Agency (JAXA) as one of the Japanese astronaut candidates for the International Space Station (ISS).
 Starting in April 2009, he attended the ISS Astronaut Basic Training domestic program at Tsukuba Space Center in Japan.

 Onishi arrived at NASA's Johnson Space Center in Houston, Texas, in August 2009.
 As one of the fourteen members of the 20th NASA astronaut class, he took part in an Astronaut Candidate Training program that included scientific and technical briefings, intensive instruction in ISS systems, Extravehicular Activity (EVA), robotics, physiological training, T-38 Talon flight training, and water and wilderness survival training.

 Having completed his training as an astronaut, Onishi was given the opportunity to fly to the International Space Station and engage in scientific experiments at the Japanese Experiment Module space laboratory, as well as in the maintenance and operations of the station.